 3% is a realistic and achievable goal to achieve, which will stimulate the Indigenous economy and create a better world for everyone through Indigenous Entrepreneurship.

-We’re a grassroots charity that believes First Nations Entrepreneurship can change the world for the better.
+We’re a grassroots charity that believes First Nations Entrepreneurship can improve the world.

-Ausbiz Interview – Median funding invested in Indigenous ventures remains $0
+Ausbiz Interview – Median funding invested in Indigenous Entrepreneurship ventures remains $0

 - The Australian National University (ANU) conducted research that showed three in four people hold negative views of Indigenous people.